 Unlike its predecessor, the D5500 no longer comes with a built-in GPS receiver.
 In case you want to geotag your images, you’ll need to do so manually.
 Or you can rely on an external device to record a location tracking that can be imported later.

 Nikon has also added a touch-screen to the Nikon D5500’s 3.2-inch LCD monitor.
 It allows it to serve as an input device.
-Therefore, it provides consumer-friendly features like a touch shutter and pinch zoom.
+Therefore, it provides consumer-friendly features as a touch shutter and pinches zoom.

 The best beginner DSLR sports a new body and comes with improvements to its control.
 It has a relocated Info button and a simplified Mode dial.
 It does away with the numerous fixed scene mode positions of the earlier camera models.

 Retained from the D5300, is Nikon’s 39-point phase detection autofocus system.
 It features nine cross-type points.
 The entry-level DSLR sports a 2,016-pixel metering system.
 It is paired with Nikon’s exclusive Scene Recognition System algorithms.
 The camera retains the same versatile side-mounted and tiltable LCD articulation mechanism.

 Nikon D5500 has in-camera Wi-Fi support.
 Its burst capture rate goes up to five frames per second.
 This is achieved because of Nikon D5500’s EXPEED 4 image processor.
 The entry-level model sports a Flat picture control.
 This is good for both movie and still capture.
 It is more conducive to color grading post-capture.

 Nikon D5500: Specifications

 |Screen / viewfinder|

 |MSRP||$899 (body only), $999 (with 18-55mm VR II lens), $1199 (with 18-140mm VR lens)|

 |Other resolutions||4496 x 3000, 2992 x 2000|